Once again, I challenged myself to drink no alcohol for the month of April. And I pretty much succeeded.

 I might now consider a few further teetotaler initiatives which people refer to through the year.

-There is the month of Oc’Sober’, and “No Alcohol November” … One or both of these might be a good lead-up to the excesses of Christmas.
+There is the increasingly popular Dry July fundraiser, and the month of Oc’Sober’, and “No Alcohol November” which might be a good lead-up to the excesses of Christmas.

 In fact because of Christmas excesses, in January I used to reactively take a month off alcohol.
 The results were impressive.
 On top of no alcohol, I would return to eating normal foods and quantities, and easily drop around 4 kilogrammes.